troykollar/ysu-OpenCV-toolbox/bf_feature_matching/feature_matching_instruction.md

 kp1, des1 = orb.detectAndCompute(img1,None)
 kp2, des2 = orb.detectAndCompute(img2,None)
 ```
 Next we create a BFMatcher object with `bf = cv2.BFMatcher(cv2.NORM_HAMMING, crossCheck=True)`.
 It's arguments are `normType` which specifies the type of distance measurement to be used.
 In our case `cv2.NORM_HAMMING` since that is the type of distance measurement used in ORB feature detection.
 The distance measurement should always match that of your feature detection.
-The other arguemtn crossCheck is `True` which will give more accurate results.
+The other argument, crossCheck is `True`.
+This means that for keypoints to be considered a match, they must match both ways (i.e. the point on img1 matches the point on img2, AND the same point on img2 matches the same point on img1).
+This works as an alternative to Lowe's ratio test that would be used if using SIFT method.
+This will give more accurate results.

 Now we'll use the bf object to match the descriptors, and sort the matches.
 ```